gasparl/expapp/docs/TUTORIAL.md

 system information accessible in JS ([\[n14\]](https://github.com/gasparl/expapp/search?q=n14)).
 Nonetheless, there is no standardized or well-established approach for this, and hence no guarantee for correct classifications in all cases.
-One solution, as implemented in the boilerplate, is to warn participants in case of wrong device detected, but offer them the option to override this and proceed with the experiment, in case they are sure that their device type is in fact correct and was incorrectly categorized ([\[n15\]](https://github.com/gasparl/expapp/search?q=n15)).
+One solution, as implemented in the template, is to warn participants in case of wrong device detected, but offer them the option to override this and proceed with the experiment, in case they are sure that their device type is in fact correct and was incorrectly categorized ([\[n15\]](https://github.com/gasparl/expapp/search?q=n15)).